Leadership in the Public Sector Awards 2018

 The finalists, and all those nominated, reflect the calibre and dedication of IPAA Victoria’s diverse membership, spanning across local government, state agencies and departments.

-The award winners will be announced at a ceremony on 19 February 2019, and presented by IPAA Victoria President Kym Peake.
+The award winners were announced at a ceremony on 19 February 2019, and presented by IPAA Victoria President Kym Peake.
+See the photos!